JSdoubleL/DISCO/README.md

   - `-m`: Minimum number of taxa required for tree to be outputted.
 Default 4.
   - `-n`: No decomposition (outputs rooted gene trees).
   - `-v`: Enable verbose output
+  - `-k`: Keep original leaf labels (otherwise leaves are relabeled with species label; only relevant with delimiter option)
   - `-rp`: Remove in-paralogs before rooting/scoring (does not affect output, only reported score)
   - `--outgroups`: Write outgroups (including ties) to txt file.
 (Might make program slower).